 - College Coaching and “Free College Planning Workshop”

-- Can be an extremely expensive option with some coaches charging $950 an hour and up to $10,000 per year with no guarantees and a good amount of effort on your part.
+- It can be an extremely expensive option, with some coaches charging $950 an hour and up to $10,000 per year with no guarantees and a good amount of effort on your part.

-- Live at Home and/or Attend a Community College
+- Live at Home or Attend a Community College

 - A great option, especially for students who have no idea of what they want to do.
 As noted above, college can turn into a very expensive place to “find yourself.”

-- However, if your child is academically gifted and driven, this may not be the best options for them.
+- However, if your child is academically gifted and driven, this may not be the best option for them.

 - 529 Savings Plan